News | Scientific Update | Oct 1, 2020

 The science behind reduced exposure

 The high temperature process of burning is known to create thousands of chemicals in smoke, many of which are harmful or potentially harmful.
-By not burning tobacco in EHTS, we significantly reduce, in some cases even eliminate, harmful chemicals compared to cigarettes.
-Using clinical studies, we confirmed that the reduced formation of harmful chemicals translated to reduced exposure among those who switched from cigarettes to EHTS.
+By not burning tobacco in THS, we significantly reduce, in some cases even eliminate, harmful chemicals compared with cigarettes.
+Using clinical studies, we confirmed that the reduced formation of harmful chemicals translated to reduced exposure among those who switched from cigarettes to THS.
 The FDA reviewed this evidence, together with research conducted by independent scientists, and found it to be sufficient to allow this information to be communicated to those adult men and women in the U.S. who smoke.

 In addition to the scientific evidence supporting the reduced exposure profile of the product, consumer understanding of the message also matters.
 The FDA found that our consumer perception studies show that consumers generally comprehend the modified risk information in the context of total health.
 In particular, the results indicate that consumers understand that the product is not without risks and that it is more harmful than quitting smoking.
 Consumers also generally perceive the product as less harmful than combusted cigarettes, which is in line with the relative health risks of the product that are reasonably likely.